whitechno/subutai/README.md

 - `myproject/scalafmt`: Format main sources of myproject project
 - `myproject/test:scalafmt`: Format test sources of myproject project
-- `scalafmtCheck`: Check if the scala sources under the project has been formatted.
+- `scalafmtCheck`: Check if the scala sources under the project have been formatted.
 - `scalafmtSbt`: Format *.sbt and project/*.scala files.
-- `scalafmtSbtCheck`: Check if the files has been formatted by scalafmtSbt.
+- `scalafmtSbtCheck`: Check if the files have been formatted by scalafmtSbt.
 - `scalafmtOnly`: Format a single given file.
 - `scalafmtAll`: Execute the scalafmt task for all configurations in which it is enabled.
-  (By default this means the Compile and Test configurations.) (available as of v2.0.0-RC5)
+  (By default, this means the Compile and Test configurations.) (available as of v2.0.0-RC5)
 - `scalafmtCheckAll`: Execute the `scalafmtCheck` task for all configurations in which it is enabled.
-  (By default this means the Compile and Test configurations.) (available as of v2.0.0-RC5)
+  (By default, this means the Compile and Test configurations.) (available as of v2.0.0-RC5)

 ### clean;compile;test;run